ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 1. <code>board.on()</code> - This function triggers the Photon to invoke the anonymous callback function as soon as the board is on and ready.
 All of the application code for the device is written inside this callback function.
 2. Define the <code>shield</code> object.
 This is a representation of the physical sensor shield connected to the Photon.
 You instantiate it by specifying the controller class to use (this informs the framework how to interact with this sensor) and a frequency to report the data collected by the sensor.
 Many sensors are capable of collecting data in fraction of a second intervals.
 You may not want to collect data and send it to your Azure IoT Hub that frequently.
 The <code>freq</code> property defines (in milliseconds) how often to raise an event to report the data from the sensor.
 In this example you are establishing the callback at a frequency of once per second.
 3. <code>shield.on()</code> is the function that initializes the controller for the multi-sensor shield.
-As soon as it is initialized it begins invoking the ananymous callback function repeatedly based on the <code>freq</code> value.
-Each time the data is gathered and passed ot the ananymous function you can create and send a telemetry message to Azure IoT Hub.
+As soon as it is initialized it begins invoking the anonymous callback function repeatedly based on the <code>freq</code> value.
+Each time the data is gathered and passed ot the anonymous function you can create and send a telemetry message to Azure IoT Hub.
 4. <code>message</code> is the object that represents the data you are sending to Azure IoT Hub.
 This is a JSON formatted message.

 When <code>client.sendEvent()</code> is invoked, the JSON message is sent to Azure IoT Hub.
 For now, nothing happens with the message once it is received in your IoT Hub because you haven't set up anything that will capture the message and do something with it (we will get to that soon).

 ## Run the App
 When you run the application it will execute on your computer, and thanks to Johnny Five, it will connect with your Photon and work directly with it.
-Basically, your computer is acting as a hub and communicating via TCP over your local Wi-Fi network with the Photon as one of potentilly many devices (or spokes).
-If you continue on past today, in a future lab you will deploy the Node.js application to another device (like a Rasberry Pi) which will act as the hub and connect to multiple spoke devices.
+Basically, your computer is acting as a hub and communicating via TCP over your local Wi-Fi network with the Photon as one of potentially many devices (or spokes).
+If you continue on past today, in a future lab you will deploy the Node.js application to another device (like a Raspberry Pi) which will act as the hub and connect to multiple spoke devices.

 Open a terminal window (Mac OS X) or Node.js command prompt (Windows) and execute the following commands (replace c:\Development\IoTLabs with the path that leads to your labs folder):